thec00n/ethereum-analyzer-suites-runner/README.md

 - Installation fails on MacOS
   * Description: https://github.com/trailofbits/manticore/issues/1075
-  * Workaround: n/a, but you can try to install it at first, as bug may
+  * Workaround: n/a.
+On some systems with MacOS it was possible to successfully install it, therefore try to install at firsts.

 ## About Python Code to Run Benchmarks and Create Reports